ribajs/doc/doc/reference/extras/services/touch-events-service.md

 `originalEvent` - the the last native event that occurred.

+#### `tap`

+`touches` - Array of object containing `position` and `offset`.

+`touches[i].offset` - object containing the X and Y positions of the event relative to the element to which is was bound.
+Accessed through `offset.x` and `offset.y` respectively.

+`touches[i].position` - object containing the X and Y positions of the event relative to the screen.
+Accessed through `position.x` and `position.y` respectively.

+`time` - JavaScript timestamp the event occurred (milliseconds since the Unix Epoch)

+`target` - the element from which the event was triggered.

+`originalEvent` - the the last native event that occurred.

 #### `taphold`

+`touches` - Array of object containing `position` and `offset`.

+`touches[i].offset` - object containing the X and Y positions of the event relative to the element to which is was bound.
+Accessed through `offset.x` and `offset.y` respectively.

+`touches[i].position` - object containing the X and Y positions of the event relative to the screen.
+Accessed through `position.x` and `position.y` respectively.

 `duration`: the time in milliseconds that the user tapped for.

-`endOffset` - object containing the X and Y positions of the end event (i.e. when the user released their finger or mouse) relative to the element to which the event was bound.
-Accessed through `endOffset.x` and `endOffset.y` respectively.

-`endPosition` - object containing the X and Y positions of the end event (i.e. when the user released their finger or mouse) relative to the screen.
-Accessed through `endPosition.x` and `endPosition.y` respectively.

-`endTime` - JavaScript timestamp the `taphold` was triggered (milliseconds since the Unix Epoch).
-This will ordinarily be equal to the `startTime` + `taphold` threshold.

-`startOffset` - object containing the X and Y positions of the start event (i.e. when the user pressed their finger or mouse) relative to the element to which the event was bound.
-Accessed through `endOffset.x` and `endOffset.y` respectively.

-`startPosition` - object containing the X and Y positions of the start event (i.e. when the user pressed their finger or mouse) relative to the screen.
-Accessed through `endPosition.x` and `endPosition.y` respectively.

-`startTime` - JavaScript timestamp the `taphold` started (milliseconds since the Unix Epoch).
+`time` - JavaScript timestamp the event occurred (milliseconds since the Unix Epoch)

 `target` - the element from which the event was triggered.